yangyang9768/CFG-summer-project-group-4/README.md

 > 2. Data exploration
 > the first step of data analysis used to explore and visualise data to uncover insights from the start or identify areas or patterns to dig into more.
 >> - Time series analysis
->> - Bi-variate Analysis also known as linear regression
 >> - statistical data visualisation using Altair